The 50 Best Beaches in the World

 Lucky Bay is rated one of the top beaches because with zero waves, the swimming is near to perfection, plus it has beautiful white sand and clear water.
 Located in Western Australia’s most idyllic national park this is also a great place for adventurous people—there’s plenty of hiking and camping to be had.
 Find out about more of the 10 most extreme travel adventures in the world.

 Flamenco Beach, Culebra, Puerto Rico

-This public beach is located in a horseshoe shaped bay and borders the Culebra National Wildlife Refuge, one of the oldest wildlife preserves in the United States.
-You can see plenty of beautiful Caribbean aquatic life, including parrot fish, blue tang, and wrasse.
+This public beach is located in a horseshoe-shaped bay and borders the Culebra National Wildlife Refuge, one of the oldest wildlife preserves in the United States.
+If you take a boat excursion out to this beach, you can see plenty of beautiful Caribbean aquatic life, including parrotfish, blue tang, and wrasse.

 Reynisfjara Beach, Iceland

 What makes this spot so unique is that it’s a volcanic beach, with black sand, lava formations, towering cliffs and, of course, amazing views.
 Iceland is one of the most expensive countries in the world for tourists, so be sure to know how much money to pack with you.

 Île aux Cerfs is a privately owned island, located near the Trou d’Eau Douce in the largest lagoon of Mauritius.
 Make sure to eat at one of the many beach restaurants and then spend the day snorkeling, diving and lounging on the pristine beach.
 Enjoy your privacy?
 Don’t miss these 30 other secret island escapes around the world.

 Located on the Baa Atoll in the middle of the Indian Ocean, the island is long and skinny and the soft breezes mean mosquitoes are kept at bay.
 Plus, there’s amazing surf and sand.
 Unfortunately, the Maldives is on the list of islands that may disappear in the next 80 years.